luapower/proc/proc.md

 #### Cleaning up

-Always call forget() when you're done with the process, even after you killed it.
+Always call forget() when you're done with the process, even after you killed it, but not before you're done with all its redirected pipes if any.

 #### Autkill caveats